7 Chiropractic Report of Findings Essentials

 “I think you have every reason to be hopeful that we can help you.”

-This assessment, on the heels of what many patients report as the most thorough examination that they’ve ever had, begins the healing process before their first adjustment.
+This assessment, on the heels of what many patients report as the most thorough work up that they’ve ever had, begins the healing process even before their first adjustment.

 5. Give Meaning and Majesty to the Chiropractic Adjustment